unrealwork/atsd-use-cases/USMortality/README.md

 ### ATSD Schema
 ---------------

-Before we get in to creating SQL queries, let us begin by running through the data schema of ATSD.
+Before we get in to creating SQL queries, let us begin by running through the [data schema and models](http://axibase.com/products/axibase-time-series-database/data-model/) of ATSD.

 Below is a list and brief descriptions of some dataset schema terminology we will be using.